morzhanov/ng-maps/README.md

 #### (The MIT License)

 Copyright (c) 2018 Vlad Morzhanov
-You can review license in LICENSE file.
+You can review license in the LICENSE file.